healthchecks/healthchecks/templates/docs/attaching_logs.md

 SITE_NAME ping endpoints accept HTTP HEAD, GET and POST request methods.

 When using HTTP POST, **you can include an arbitrary payload in the request body**.
-If the request body looks like a UTF-8 string, SITE_NAME will log the first 10 kilobytes (10 000 bytes) of the request body, so that you can inspect it later.
+SITE_NAME will log the first 10 kilobytes (10 000 bytes) of the request body, so that you can inspect it later.

 ## Logging Command Output